 This page is established to debate Social Security, the program.

-First a few facts about Social Security as of January 2005,
+First a few facts about Social Security as of January 2005, and reviewed in August 2013.

 Here is an excellent article by Donald Luskin of the National Review showing both sides of the argument on whether Social Security needs fixing.